Sacred Concert (Ellington): Reception

-The Allmusic review by Richard S. Ginell awarded the album five stars and stated "the concert taps into Ellington's roots in showbiz and African-American culture as well as his evidently deep religious faith, throwing it all together in the spirit of universality and sealing everything with the stamps of his musical signatures".
+The AllMusic review by Richard S. Ginell stated: "The concert taps into Ellington's roots in showbiz and African-American culture as well as his evidently deep religious faith, throwing it all together in the spirit of universality and sealing everything with the stamps of his musical signatures".

-Ebony magazine called the piece "historic", situating it as part of a larger movement in the mid-60s that brought together jazz and religion.
+Ebony called the piece "historic", situating it as part of a larger movement in the mid-'60s that brought together jazz and religion.